-Google Drive (also known as Google Docs) allows you to create and store files that can be accessed anywhere, and then share those files with others instead of attaching them to emails.
+Google Drive—along with associated productivity apps like Docs, Sheets, and Slides—allows you to create and store files that can be accessed anywhere, and then share those files with others instead of attaching them to emails.
 You can also collaborate with other users on the same document in real-time.

 Google Drive is one of the core services in G Suite for Education.

-- Team Drives are shared spaces where teams can easily store, search, and access their files anywhere, from any device.
-Unlike files in My Drive, files in a Team Drive belong to the team instead of an individual.
+Shared drives are drive spaces where teams can easily store, search, and access their files anywhere, from any device.
+Unlike files in My Drive, files in a shared drive belong to the team instead of an individual.
 Even if members leave, the files stay exactly where they are so your team can continue to share information and get work done.

 You must have an active G Suite account to use this service.

 Google Drive may be accessed using a web browser or a mobile device.